thinktandem/isna-vuepress/src/articles/daaboul_history.md

 title: "Does the Study of History Affect Clinical Practice?
 Intersex as a Case Study: The Physician’s View"
 ---

+# Does the Study of History Affect Clinical Practice?
+Intersex as a Case Study: The Physician’s View

 <p>Jorge J. Daaboul, M.D.  <br />
 Director, Pediatric Endocrinology  <br />
 Children&#8217;s Hospital of Oakland  </p>